-Blum & Grob

-ATTORNEYS AT LAW

-Stefan Wehrenberg Annina Trüssel

-Neumühlequai 6 PO Box 3954 8021 Zurich

-Switzerland

-s.wehrenberg@blumgrob.ch a.truessel@blumgrob.ch

-Tel: +41 58 320 00 00 Fax: +41 58 320 00 01

-www.blumgrob.ch

 International treaties and institutions

 32 International treaties

 Is your country a contracting state to any international environmental treaties, or similar agreements?

 Switzerland is party to several bilateral and multilateral agreements and treaties regarding cooperation on environmental matters with neighbouring states and several other countries, such as the United Nations Framework Convention on Climate Change and the Kyoto Protocol to the United Nations Framework Convention on Climate Change.
 Furthermore, Switzerland is engaged in spatial planning and has concluded several treaties, such as the Convention on the Protection of the Alps, the Ramsar Convention on Wetlands of International Importance and the Convention on the Protection of the World Cultural and Natural Heritage.
-Switzerland is also a party to the Washington Convention on International Trade in
+Switzerland is also a party to the Washington Convention on International Trade in Endangered Species.

-Endangered Species.
 Moreover, Switzerland has concluded several treaties regarding water engineering, water management and the protection of waters.
 Also, energy efficiency, ecological balance and air pollution control are subjects covered by international treaties to which Switzerland is a party.

 33 International treaties and regulatory policy

 To what extent is regulatory policy affected by these treaties?

-As Environmental law is not a formal set of laws, it is still difficult to indicate what falls within the concept and what does not.
-There are also various federal legislations, as well as cantonal and municipal regulations.
-Besides, each of the acts is supplemented by one or more implementing decrees.
+As environmental law is not a formal set of laws, it is still difficult to indicate what falls within the concept and what does not.
+There is also a variety of federal legislation, as well as cantonal and municipal regulations.
+In addition, each of the acts is supplemented by one or more implementing decrees.
 In general, international treaties prevail over Swiss regulations.